LCOGT/photonranch-projects/README.md

 ## API Endpoints
 Project requests are handled at the base URL `https://projects.photonranch.org/{stage}`, where `{stage}` is the deployment stage in ["test", "dev", "prod"].
 Currently, both the production and development stages point to the dev URL, though this will change in the future.

-For examples using these endpoints with Python, see `examples.py`.

 - POST `/new-project`
   - Description: Adds a new project to the projects database.
   - Authorization required: No.